AlaaAlShammaa/LoginRtlView/README.md

 Property |   Type     | Desciption
 -------- |------------| ---------------
+isLanguageArabic |   `Boolean`     | <sub>if you set this value to true the whole UI will turn into RTL mode with arabic language support</sub>
 onSignup |   `AuthCallback`     | <sub>Called when the user hit the submit button when in sign up mode</sub>
 onLogin |   `AuthCallback`     | <sub>Called when the user hit the submit button when in login mode</sub>
 onRecoverPassword |   `RecoverCallback`     | <sub>Called when the user hit the submit button when in recover password mode</sub>